voxpupuli/puppet-blacksmith/README.md

 export BLACKSMITH_FORGE_PASSWORD=mypassword
 ```

-Alternatively to username and password, an API Key can be used and set in the `puppetforge.yml`.
-API keys are retrieved from the website, whether it's the Forge or Artifactory.
+Alternatively, you can generate an API Key on the Artifactory profile page and us that in `puppetforge.yml`.

 ```yaml
 ---